yezyilomo/state-pool/README.md

 ## Getting Started
 Using **state-pool** to manage global state is very simple, all you need to do is
 1. Create a store(which is basically a container for your global state)
-1. Create/set a global state by using `store.setState`
+1. Create and initialize a global state by using `store.setState`
 2. Use your global state in your component through `store.useState` hooks

 These three steps summarises pretty much everything you need to use **state-pool**.